Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/expected-service-banner-not-received-when-connecting.md

 _**Topic Last Modified:** 2009-08-18_

-The Microsoft Remote Connectivity Analyzer attempts to connect to the Exchange SMTP server.
+The Microsoft Remote Connectivity Analyzer attempts to connect to the Exchange Simple Mail Transfer Protocol (SMTP) server.
 Upon a successful connection, an SMTP Banner is returned from the SMTP server.
 If this banner is never returned due to a timeout or other issue, then the following message is displayed.

 "Expected Service Banner was not received when connecting."